SiriC-D/save-this-tab/README.md

 - Save the current active tab URL
 - Save custom text or notes manually
-- Persistent storage using browser localStorage
+- Persistent storage using browser `localStorage`
 - Clickable saved links (open in a new tab)
-- Delete all saved entries with a single click
+- Delete all saved entries with one click
 - Clean and minimal popup UI

 ---